Security Operations20 min read

 Event Forwarding Configuration

 Forward OT monitoring platform events to the SIEM in normalized format.
-Most platforms support:
+Most platforms support CEF via Syslog, JSON via Syslog or HTTP, or native SIEM connectors (Splunk TA, Microsoft Sentinel data connector, QRadar DSM).

-- Verify that the forwarded events include sufficient context: device name, zone, protocol, source and destination, and the ATT&CK technique reference where applicable
+Verify that forwarded events include sufficient context: device name, zone, protocol, source and destination, and the ATT&CK technique reference where applicable.
+Test forwarding volume at peak alert generation rates.
+Configure a separate SIEM index or data stream for OT events, which enables OT-specific retention policies, access controls, and search optimization.

 Cross-Domain Correlation Rules

-The value of SIEM integration is cross-domain correlation — connecting OT events with IT events to identify attack patterns that span both environments:
+The real value of SIEM integration is cross-domain correlation, connecting OT events with IT events to identify attack patterns that span both environments:

-Failed IT login → OT access: Multiple failed authentication attempts on IT systems (Active Directory, VPN) within a short window, followed by a new connection to an OT system from the same source IP.
+Failed IT login followed by OT access: Multiple failed authentication attempts on IT systems within a short window, followed by a new connection to an OT system from the same source IP.
 This pattern may indicate credential stuffing moving from IT to OT.

-IT malware alert → OT workstation activity: An IT endpoint detection alert on an engineering workstation, followed within 24 hours by an unusual connection from that workstation to a PLC.
+IT malware alert followed by OT workstation activity: An IT endpoint detection alert on an engineering workstation, followed within 24 hours by an unusual connection from that workstation to a PLC.
 Indicates potential engineering workstation compromise attempting lateral movement to controllers.

-IT lateral movement → OT DMZ probe: Lateral movement indicators detected in IT (Mimikatz, PsExec activity), followed by connection attempts to OT DMZ addresses.
+IT lateral movement followed by OT DMZ probe: Lateral movement indicators detected in IT (Mimikatz, PsExec activity), followed by connection attempts to OT DMZ addresses.
 Indicates adversary reconnaissance across the IT/OT boundary.

 Multi-Site Deployment Considerations